-When you deposit a check, you probably just expect the money to show up in your bank account – and you expect to be able to use that money when you need it.
-In most cases, that’s exactly how it works and there are no problems.
+When you deposit a check, you naturally expect the money to show up in your bank account.
+And you probably expect to be able to use that money whenever you need it.
+In most cases, that’s exactly how it works, and there are no problems.

-Unfortunately, sometimes there is a problem: your bank puts a hold on the money, and you’re unable to withdraw cash or spend when you need to.
+But sometimes there is a problem: Your bank puts a hold on the money, and you can’t withdraw cash or spend when you need to.
 Your bank’s funds availability policy, along with federal regulations, spells out exactly how long everything is supposed to take.

 A funds availability policy explains how long you need to wait to spend or withdraw funds after you make a deposit.
-Banks are required to provide this information so that you are not caught by surprise, although most people never know about these policies until they’re stuck waiting for funds to clear.
+Banks provide that information to prevent surprises, but most people never know about these policies until they’re stuck waiting for funds to clear.

 The details about your bank’s policy should be part of your account agreement or included in other disclosures provided by your bank.

-When you deposit funds into your account, the bank often puts a hold on those deposits, meaning you need to wait for at least one business day before you can use the money.
-Especially with checks and money orders, banks cannot be sure that a payment is legitimate, plus the money doesn’t actually arrive at your bank for several business days (or more) after you make your deposit.
+Why banks hold deposits: When you deposit funds into your account, the bank often puts a hold on those deposits, requiring you to wait for at least one business day before you can use the money.
+Especially with checks and money orders, banks cannot be sure that a payment is legitimate.
+Plus, the money doesn’t actually arrive at your bank for several business days (or more) after your deposit.
 The hold is intended to protect the bank from losing money.

-These holds also protect you to some extent, but you are ultimately responsible for any deposit you make to your account.
-If your bank allows you to cash a check that later bounces (which can happen several weeks after you make the deposit), you’ll have to pay fees and you’ll have to repay the bank for the money they gave you – even though none of it was your fault.
-That’s why it pays to verify funds on suspect checks, and avoid taking payments from anybody you don’t trust.
+Holds protect you, as well: Holds can also help you avoid problems, but you are ultimately responsible for any deposit you make to your account.
+If your bank allows you to cash a check that later bounces (which can happen several weeks after you make the deposit), you may have to pay fees, and you’ll have to repay the bank for the money they gave you.
+Even though a bad check isn’t your fault, it’s still your problem, unfortunately.
+That’s why it’s critical to verify funds on suspect checks, and avoid taking payments from anybody you don’t trust.

 Federal regulations limit how banks can set up their funds availability policies.
-Banks are allowed to be less strict if they want – they can make funds available immediately, and they often do so–but they cannot hold funds forever.
+Banks are allowed to be less strict if they want.
+For example, banks can make funds available immediately, and they often do so—but they cannot hold funds forever.

-If there is a hold on your deposit, the bank should provide you with the release date on a receipt.
-In some cases, they add a hold later (and mail you a notice), so it’s a good idea to check your account balance before spending if you’re running low on funds.
+If there is a hold on your deposit, the bank should provide you with the release date on your receipt.
+In some cases, they add a hold later (and mail you a notice), so it’s wise to check your account balance before spending if you’re running low on funds.

-Next business day: most banks say that they “generally” make funds available on the business day after you make a deposit, but there are exceptions.
+Next business day deposits: Most banks say that they “generally” make funds available on the business day after you make a deposit, but there are exceptions.
 Cash deposits made to a bank employee must be made available within one business day (and those deposits are often available immediately).
 Certain types of checks must also be available in one business day: